-Emotionally, this meditation adds clear perception to your relationships with yourself and others.
-If you are upset at work or in a personal relationships, sit in this meditation for 3-15 minutes before deciding how to act.
+Emotionally, this meditation adds a clear perception of your relationships with yourself and others.
+If you are upset at work or in personal relationships, sit in this meditation for 3-15 minutes before deciding how to act.
 Then act with your full heart.

 Meditation Times Benefits:

 Yogic science says that there are specific lengths of time needed for certain desired effects in meditation.
 Thus, meditations (and exercises in a kriya) are held for a specified period of time.

 3 minutes: Affects circulation (blood) and electromagnetic field.

 11 minutes: Changes the glandular system and nerves.

 22 minutes: Balances and coordinates the three minds.

 31 minutes: Affects all the cells and rhythms of the body and all layers of the mind’s projection.